Hubertus von Bonin: Wing commander and death

 On 5 July 1943, Oberstleutnant Hannes Trautloft, the Geschwaderkommodore (wing commander) of JG 54, was transferred to the staff of the General der Jagdflieger (General of Fighters), an office held by Generalmajor Adolf Galland.
 In consequence, von Bonin was transferred and assumed command of JG 54 on 6 July 1943.
 At the time, the Geschwaderstab (headquarters unit) of JG 54 was based at Siversky and subordinated to Luftflotte 1 (Air Fleet 1), supporting Army Group North.
 Prior to this posting, von Bonin had just recently married.
 Further south, German forces had launched Operation Citadel on 5 July, the failed attempt to eliminate the Kursk salient that initiated the Battle of Kursk.
 In support of this offensive, JG 54 moved to Oryol on 9 July, fighting on the northern pincer of Generaloberst Walter Model's 9th Army.

 In October, the Geschwaderstab moved to Vitebsk.
-On 15 December, von Bonin claimed two Il-2 ground attack aircraft shot down northeast of Gorodok, present-day Haradok.
+On 15 December, von Bonin claimed two Il-2 ground attack aircraft shot down northeast of Gorodok (now Haradok, Belarus).
 Von Bonin had attacked a flight of six Il-2 ground attack aircraft and their fighter escort.
-In this encounter, he was shot down and killed in action in his Focke Wulf Fw 190 A-5 (Werknummer 2600) east of Gorodok.
+In this encounter, he was shot down and killed in action in his Focke-Wulf Fw 190 A-5 (Werknummer 2600) east of Gorodok.
 Command of JG 54 initially remained vacant until Oberstleutnant Anton Mader was appointed Geschwaderkommodore on 28 January 1944.

 Summary of career

 Aerial victory claims

-According to Spick, von Bonin was credited with 77 aerial victories claimed in an unknown number combat missions.
+According to US historian David T. Zabecki, von Bonin was credited with 77 aerial victories.
+Spick also lists him with 77 aerial victories claimed in an unknown number combat missions.
 This figure includes four aerial victories during the Spanish Civil War, nine during the Battle of France and Britain and further 64 aerial victories on the Eastern Front.
-Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 65 aerial victory claims.
+Mathews and Foreman, authors of Luftwaffe Aces—Biographies and Victory Claims, researched the German Federal Archives and found documentation for 65 aerial victory claims.
 This number includes four claims during the Spanish Civil War, eight over the Western Allies, and 53 on the Eastern Front.